tommythorn/spleentt-5x8-font/README.md

 ![spleentt](images/spleentt.png  "All ASCII characters in this (spleentt) font, with code snippets")

-While considering a project with a 320 x 128 LCD, I needed the smallest possible readable font that would work here.
-The best two candidates I found where Spleen (5x8) and Creep/Creep2 (5x9).
+While considering a project with a 320 × 128 LCD, I needed the smallest possible readable font that would work here.
+The best two candidates I found were Spleen (5×8) and Creep/Creep2 (5×9).
 Each had their own strenghts and issues, so I decided to create a new font, mostly based on Spleen.